kenzoengineer/muni-track/README.md

 Lightweight MUNI arrival tracker.
 Emphasis on lightweight.

-0 dependencies, 100% vanilla HTML and JS.
+0 production dependencies, 100% vanilla HTML and JS.

 Currently only tracks one direction for one stop for one line.
 Configuration will be added.